Professor of Art

 His website can be found at williambrayton.com

-Contemporary ideas in sculpture will be introduced in relation to work in a range of media including clay, wood, plastic, steel, concrete, and found materials.
+Contemporary ideas in sculpture will be introduced in relation to art production in a range of media including clay, wood, steel, concrete, and found materials.
 This course provides training for all equipment in the Art Barn Sculpture Studio.
 Student generated imagery will foster discussions around representation, abstraction, the body, technology, public art, and installation art.
-Readings, slide lectures, group critiques and a field trip will inform the development of independent work in three dimensions.
-The course culminates with a lengthy independent project.
+Readings, slide lectures, group critiques and a field trip to an area museum will inform the development of independent work in three dimensions.
+The course culminates with a lengthy student defined independent project.

 In this advanced course students will develop a portfolio of drawings in response to issues in abstract art.
 Through the completion of multiple drawings a week, students will produce a large, personal and informed investigation of abstract imagery.
 Readings, slide lectures, group critiques and a field trip to an area museum will provide a context for independent work.
 One session each week will be devoted to the production and discussion of the independent project.
 The second session will provide technical and conceptual tools for exploring media, information, systems, color, and other means of generating abstract imagery.
 Given the fluid line between abstraction and representation, a wide range of subject matter will be explored.
 Prerequisite: At least one college level drawing course.